artembosten/iOS-Youtube-DL-to-Google-Drive/README.md

 5. Add the Google Drive API to the Google project
 6. Open Youtube-DL.shortcut in Shortcuts and add it to the Shortcuts share extension (should be in Edit, Preferences)
 7. If you don't have StaSh installed, get it from https://github.com/ywangd/stash.
 Run `pip install youtube-dl` in StaSh.
 This is the magic engine doing all the work.
 Thank the devs.
 Keep youtube-dl up to date.
+8. Run `pip install pydrive`.
+PyDrive is a python wrapper for the Google Drive API

 That's it!
 Now in the Youtube app (for example) tap Share --> Shortcuts --> Youtube-DL.
 Pythonista opens and the console shows you progress.
 When youtube-dl is finished downloading, a Directory Picker for your Google Drive shows up.
 Choose where to save.